forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 DFS the tree and check every node's left subtree's depth + its right subtree's depth.

+**560. Subarray Sum Equals K**: Given an array of integers and an integer k, you need to find the total number of continuous subarrays whose sum equals to k.

+Store the frequencies of "prefix sums" in a hash map.
+For each sum, check whether (sum - k) exists in the map.

 **572. Subtree of Another Tree**: Given two non-empty binary trees s and t, check whether tree t has exactly the same structure and node values with a subtree of s.

 Simple recursive solution based on "Problem 100.
 Same Tree".

+**581. Shortest Unsorted Continuous Subarray**

+Let [l, r] represent the expected shortest subarray so far.
+Traverse the array and expand [l, r] if necessary.

 **621. Task Scheduler**: Given a char array representing tasks CPU need to do.
 It contains capital letters A to Z where different letters represent different tasks.
 Each task could be done in one interval.
 For each interval, CPU could finish one task or just be idle.
 However, there is a non-negative cooling interval n that means between two same tasks, there must be at least n intervals that CPU are doing different tasks or just be idle.
 You need to return the least number of intervals the CPU will take to finish all the given tasks.
 Example: Input: tasks = ["A","A","A","B","B","B"], n = 2.
 Output: 8